vault27/Foundation/ssl.md

 - In TLS, the last byte of an encryption block contains padding length, which indicates how many bytes of padding (excluding the padding length byte) there are.
 All padding bytes are set to the same value as the padding length byte.
 This approach enables the receiver to check that the padding is correct
 <img width="502" alt="image" src="https://user-images.githubusercontent.com/116812447/225607064-bff68c8f-069f-4921-a521-4ee8a0c8b193.png">
 - To discard the padding after decryption, the receiver examines the last byte in the data block and removes it.
 After that, he removes the indicated number of bytes while checking that they all have the same value

-**Block Cipher Modes**
-- Block cipher modes are cryptographic schemes designed to extend block ciphers to encrypt data of arbitrary length
-- All block cipher modes support confidentiality
-- Some combine confidetiality with authentication
-- Some modes transform block ciphers to produce stream ciphers
-- ECB, CBC, CFB, OFB, CTR, GCM, and so forth
-- CBC - main mode for TLS/SSL
-- GCM - best mode available

 ### Assymetric encryption
 - If you encrypt data using someone’s public key, only their corresponding private key can decrypt it.
 On the other hand, if data is encrypted with the private key anyone can use the public key to unlock the message